Search

 Access Sets the Tone

 Getting to La Fortuna is fairly straightforward, but the final stretch matters.
-Research cited in the report notes that the route from San José del Cabo is paved until the last 5 kilometers, which are dirt, and that this section is regularly graded.
+The route from San José del Cabo is paved until the last 5 kilometers, which are somewhat regularly graded dirt.

 That tells you something important about life here.
 La Fortuna is reachable and active, but it still operates on a rural road network.
 If you value ease, you will want to plan arrivals, departures, and errands with daylight and road conditions in mind.